HeWang234/HeBlog/_posts/2021-09-04-Data-lake-concept-and-systems-a-survey.md

 ---
-title: Data lake concept and systems: a survey
+title: Data lake concept and systems_ a survey
 categories: [RESEARCH]
 ---